tlwangzi123/Stats-506-Group-Project-Group-6/README.md

 The folder pictures_sas contains pictures showing results of gp.sas.
 The file gp.stata is the Stata code that Junfeng Luo wrote.
 The folder stata_picture contains pictures showing results of gp.stata.
+The file to-do list contains the things we will do to finish this project.